nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 Automated Scripts
 +++++++++++++++++

 I at one point built a bunch of scripts to automate Solaris servers talking to IPA `here <https://github.com/nazunalika/useful-scripts/tree/master/freeipa>`__.
-This may or may not be of use to you.
-Though if you have problems, file a github issue and we can address it.
+However, it is likely the scripts no longer work or contain outdated information.

 AD Trust Double UID
 +++++++++++++++++++

-Solaris 11, once in a while by way of Oracle, gets random regressions when it comes to authentication and ID's, among many other things they randomly decide to break.
+Solaris 11 once in a while gets random regressions when it comes to authentication and ID's, among many other things they randomly decide to break.
+Big shout out to Oracle.

-In a brief discussion with a user in the #freeipa IRC channel, the user was trying to find a way to chop off the domain name for logins but also have sudo still work.
+In a brief discussion with a user in the #freeipa IRC channel, the user was trying to find a way to chop off the domain name for logins but also have sudo still work as there were some random issues in general.
 We both discovered that in SRU 11.4.20.4.0, even though both UID's are present from `ldaplist -l passwd`, sudo was no longer working properly.
 The first thing we tried was to create an ID view and override a user with a new username.
 This successfully removed the domain, but did not solve the sudo problem.
 He instead got "no account present for that user".
-I wasn't able to replicate this.
+However, I wasn't able to replicate this.

 However, later, one thing he noticed is after creating an ID view with no overrides and pointing Solaris 11 to the view in the compat tree, Solaris 10-esque authentication ID reporting started to occur.
 Running `ldaplist -l passwd user` reported back the double UID as expected, but the FQDN comes first which resolved his group/sudo issues.